-The present study provides some support for the implementation of differentiated management measures for populations of the same species, as they have very different stock status (reflected by the stock depletion rate) and can respond in opposite ways to climate change.
-Although the complexity of catch limit regulations varies across states, by and large, the underlying principle is to establish similar, if not identical, catch limit for large sections of the state or statewide for the same species unless otherwise noted for certain lakes.
+These results suggest that fisheries management may need to be more population-specific, as populations of even the same species can have very different levels of depletion and vulnerability to climate change.
+In general, all three of states establish either region- or state-wide catch limits, rather than lake-specific catch limits (citation).
 There is also a tendency to further simplify regulations by implementing a more uniform and meanwhile generally more conservative statewide bag limit.
 For example, the latest Walleye Management Plan for Wisconsin is gauging public support for a statewide 3-daily bag limit for recreational walleye fishery ().
-Simpler regulation may improve understandability and increase anglers’ compliance.
-However, the uniform and conservative catch limits that overlook the differences between populations may still cause risks for some highly-depleted populations while failing to maximize fishing opportunities for anglers.
+While simpler regulations may improve understandability and increase compliance, these universal catch limits overlook the differences between populations.
+This may cause overfishing risks for some highly-depleted or climate-vulnerable populations while failing to maximize fishing opportunities for lightly-depleted populations or populations benefitting from warming.

-The results showing some highly-depleted populations disprove the popular myth that recreational fishing is self-regulating.
+The high prevalence of overfished population status estimated by our model contradicts the popular myth that recreational fishing is self-regulating (e.g., citations).
 It is unrealistic especially under the influence of climate change, which has been shown in a wealth of emerging evidence ().
-As self-regulating is at best a premature assumption, establishing top-down effective fishery management measures based on scientific assessment on populations is important.
-However, as a meta-analysis with the main purpose of disentangling impact of fishing and warming on biomass change, providing specific and solid lake-specific climate adaptive management advices is beyond the scope as well as the capacity of this study.
-In order to achieve this goal, research efforts could be put on understanding the underlying mechanism of the response of fish populations to climate change and then management advices can be provided accordingly.
+As self-regulating is at best a premature assumption, establishing top-down effective fishery management measures based on scientific assessment on populations is Important (Melnychuk and Hilborn papers).
+However, as a meta-analysis with the main purpose of disentangling impact of fishing and warming on biomass change, providing specific and solid lake-specific climate adaptive management advice is beyond the capacity of the data and modeling approach used in this study.
+Instead, research efforts could be put on understanding the underlying mechanism of the response of fish populations to climate change and then management advices can be provided accordingly.
 For example, stocking can be an effective approach for those populations that generate less recruitment in response to climate change.

-The impacts of climate change on ecosystem services seem to have become ingrained in public perceptions thanks to the reaffirmation and emphasis in a wide range of scientific researches as well as public outreach by medias ().
-Some studies, although significantly smaller in number, argue that climate change is not the principal driver and less imminent than factors such as land-use change and overexploitation ().
-The present study provides evidence that warming has been less important in changing stock biomass of freshwater fish populations than fishing over the time scale of the last few decades.
-Using quantitative approaches to gain insight into the relative importance of different factors for ecosystem services is of considerable importance, as it allows the rational use of the limited research fundings and management resources to obtain maximum effectiveness in line with management objectives.
+Climate change is at the forefront of public perceptions of risks to ecosystem services thanks to the coverage of climate research in the media ().
+However, some studies, although significantly smaller in number, argue that climate change, while a challenge, is not the principal driver of declining ecosystem services, and may be a less imminent risk than stressors such as land-use change and overexploitation ().
+This study provides evidence that warming has been less important in changing the abundance of freshwater fish populations than fishing over the time scale of the last few decades.
+Using quantitative approaches to gain insight into the relative importance of different factors for ecosystem services is of considerable importance, as it allows the rational use of limited research funding and management resources to obtain maximum effectiveness in line with management objectives.